Lepo00/Management-FullStack/README.md

 # Management-FullStack
-Full Stack Project of Management site.\n
+Full Stack Project of Management site.<br>
 Backend developed with Spring Boot, using Java 11 and MySql.
 Frontend developer with Angular, using Typescript and SCSS.